shuailongli/PyDictionary/README.md

 ```
 PyDict> listening
 ```
-User can download and play interesting audios from Youtube videos in this mode.
+Users can extract and download audios from interesting Youtube videos in this mode.

-Add audio to notebook through the Yutube link
+Add an audio to notebook through the Youtube link
 ```
 PyDict> add
 Youtube link: https://youtu.be/yIZ95TBD85c